 Writer and editor jobs usually require at least a bachelor's degree.
 Suitable degree programs include English, journalism and communications; however, individuals with exceptional writing skills who don't hold a degree may also be hired, particularly if they have specialized experience in the subject they're writing about.

 Writers are the people behind the text for books, periodicals, promotions and online publications, including blogs, informational websites and online newspapers.
 Writers also create the stories and dialogue for video games, movies, television shows and scripted radio broadcasts.

 To make their writing accurate and believable, writers and authors conduct original research through a variety of methods depending on their genre of writing.
 For example, fiction writers may use observation to research personal interactions, while nonfiction writers typically conduct interviews and research historical books or texts.

 Freelance writers are self-employed writers who sell their work to multiple publications, TV producers, advertising agencies and news organizations under contracts for single projects or recurring assignments.
 Scriptwriters produce materials for radio, TV, video games and movies; scriptwriters who specialize in movies are screenwriters.
 Biographers, novelists, songwriters and playwrights are also typically freelancers.

-Staff writers are generally employees, often of organizations in the media and publishing industries, where they might be known as reporters, news analysts or correspondents.
+Staff writers are generally employees, often of organizations in the media and publishing industries, and those who work for news organizations might be known as reporters, news analysts or correspondents.
 Copywriters, who prepare advertising and promotional text, may be employed by an ad agency or a corporation's marketing department, or they may be freelancers who work on marketing projects for several clients.

 Types of Editors